Low Carb Foods - High Carb Foods

 When you consume dietary fiber, most of it passes through the intestines and is not digested.

 The carbohydrates in fiber do not offer us any nutrients or energetic values.

-We obtain plenty of fiber in the candida recipes with a bountiful assortment of plant foods (including vegetables & non-sweet fruits, leafy greens, herbs, nuts, seeds, sprouts) and they're low carb foods!
+We obtain plenty of fiber in the candida recipes with a bountiful assortment of plant foods (including vegetables & non-sweet fruits, leafy greens, herbs, nuts, seeds, sprouts).

 Foods high in fiber include: